 1. Seat belts are mandatory and handheld cell phone use is not allowed while driving.

 2. Traffic: I try to avoid driving between Poipu and Lihue or Kapaa between 7am to 8:30am and 3:30pm to 5pm or allow for an extra 15 to 25 minutes.
-When coming back to Poipu from the north shore, try the Kapaa Bypass road.
-It’s scenic and usually avoids the traffic.
-Driving north through Kapaa is usually smooth but southbound is often stop-n-go.

 3. Beware of cars making random U-Turns, sudden stops and half-way pullovers.
 Scenery, people, animals and sights are often distracting.